WuraAderele/HackerRank-SQL-Practice/SQL Intermediate/ReadMe.md

 | lead_manager_code | String |
 | company_code | String |

+## Solution

+To solve this problem, we need to gather data from five tables: Company, Lead_Manager, Senior_Manager, Manager, and Employee, and then aggregate this data by the company_code.
+The output should include the company_code, the founder of the company, and counts for the lead managers, senior managers, managers, and employees.
+Finally, the results should be ordered by the company_code.

+            SELECT
+                c.company_code,
+                c.founder,
+                COUNT(DISTINCT lm.lead_manager_code) AS total_lead_managers,
+                COUNT(DISTINCT sm.senior_manager_code) AS total_senior_managers,
+                COUNT(DISTINCT m.manager_code) AS total_managers,
+                COUNT(DISTINCT e.employee_code) AS total_employees
+            FROM
+                Company c
+            LEFT JOIN
+                Lead_Manager lm ON c.company_code = lm.company_code
+            LEFT JOIN
+                Senior_Manager sm ON c.company_code = sm.company_code
+            LEFT JOIN
+                Manager m ON c.company_code = m.company_code
+            LEFT JOIN
+                Employee e ON c.company_code = e.company_code
+            GROUP BY
+                c.company_code, c.founder
+            ORDER BY
+                c.company_code;

 ## Weather Observation Station 20

 A median is defined as a number separating the higher half of a data set from the lower half.
 Query the median of the Northern Latitudes (LAT_N) from STATION and round your answer to 4 decimal places.